OpenWebAdvocacy/website/src/posts/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition.md

 * The role of Apple and Google in competition between app developers.

 In early October 2021 we had a meeting with the CMA to explain how effective browser competition was being prevented on iOS and how this was harming both consumers and developers by preventing Web Apps from being a viable competitor to native app stores.
-The meeting consisted of three speeches by [Alex Moore](https://au.linkedin.com/in/alexlmoore), [Stuart Langridge](https://www.kryogenix.org/) and [Bruce Lawson](https://brucelawson.co.uk/).
-These speeches were primarily focused on iOS Safari's (and by extension all browsers on iOS) lack of support for push notifications.
+The meeting consisted of three presentations by [Alex Moore](https://au.linkedin.com/in/alexlmoore), [Stuart Langridge](https://www.kryogenix.org/) and [Bruce Lawson](https://brucelawson.co.uk/).
+These presentations were primarily focused on iOS Safari's (and by extension all browsers on iOS) lack of support for push notifications.

 **Two weeks later (and after more than a decade of refusing to do so), Apple quietly began work on push notifications for iOS Safari.**

 On 21st of December 2021, the CMA published their [Interim Report into Mobile Ecosystems](https://www.gov.uk/government/publications/mobile-ecosystems-market-study-interim-report).
-At the time they stated they [were not launching a Market Investigation Reference](https://assets.publishing.service.gov.uk/media/61b73591e90e07043f2b98dd/Mobile_Ecosystems_No-MIR_decision_notice.pdf) presumably as they were waiting for new powers under [the DMCC bill](https://bills.parliament.uk/bills/3453).
+At the time they stated they [were not launching a Market Investigation Reference](https://assets.publishing.service.gov.uk/media/61b73591e90e07043f2b98dd/Mobile_Ecosystems_No-MIR_decision_notice.pdf), presumably because they were waiting for new powers under [the DMCC bill](https://bills.parliament.uk/bills/3453).

 In [this report](https://www.gov.uk/government/publications/mobile-ecosystems-market-study-interim-report) the CMA came to several critical conclusions including: